 Software-as-a-Service companies (SaaS) are increasingly gaining track in different industries.
 They are hardworking companies with knowledge-based, scalable solutions whose digital branding opportunities are quite a challenge.

 With a tangible asset such as a hardware product, getting to know the customer is easier.
-When you work with an intangible, you need to make sure that the attributes of your company –its team, its values, its expertise, its solutions- is embedded in your brand.
+When you work with an intangible, you need to make sure that the attributes of your company –its team, its values, its expertise, its solutions- are embedded in your brand.

 Leverage for any software product is educating your potential users, whether they are individual consumers or companies: